-- Aggravated assault

-- Rape, Fondling, Incest, Statutory Rape

-- Robbery

-- Burglary

-- Arson

-- Motor Vehicle Theft

-- Stalking

-- Domestic Violence

-- Dating Violence

-- Hate Crimes

-- Other Crimes as determined by the Chief of Police or designee.

-- URPD will issue a Timely Warning based upon the following criteria: 1) A Clery Act crime is reported by a Campus Security Authority or any individual who reports an incident in good faith; 2) the crime occurred in a Clery reportable location; 3) The perpetrator has not been apprehended; and 4) there is a serious or ongoing threat to the campus community because of this crime.
+URPD will issue a Timely Warning based upon the following criteria: 1) A Clery Act crime is reported by a Campus Security Authority or any individual who reports an incident in good faith; 2) the crime occurred in a Clery reportable location; 3) The perpetrator has not been apprehended; and 4) there is a serious or ongoing threat to the campus community because of this crime.
 The decision to issue a timely warning may be further informed by use of the following factors:

-- Was the perpetrator identified?

-- If known, does the perpetrator have prior arrests, reports, or complaints, or any other history of violence?

-- If known, does the perpetrator have a history of failure to comply with University No-Contact directives, or other preventive measures to include violation of protective orders?

-- Has the perpetrator threatened to commit future acts of violence?

-- The continuing danger to the community.

-- Does it appear to be an isolated incident involving a specific targeted victim or is there a pattern of reported crimes?

-- Does the information include the use of "date-rape" or similar drugs or intoxicants?

-- Were there other aggravating circumstances reported?
+- Was the perpetrator identified? - If known, does the perpetrator have prior arrests, reports, or complaints, or any other history of violence? - If known, does the perpetrator have a history of failure to comply with University No-Contact directives, or other preventive measures to include violation of protective orders? - Has the perpetrator threatened to commit future acts of violence? - The continuing danger to the community. - Does it appear to be an isolated incident involving a specific targeted victim or is there a pattern of reported crimes? - Does the information include the use of "date-rape" or similar drugs or intoxicants? - Were there other aggravating circumstances reported?

-The Chief of Police or designee is responsible for approving and issuing a timely warning.
-Each warning is decided based on a case-by-case basis considering the totality of the circumstances surrounding that incident.
+The decision to issue a warning is decided based on a case-by-case basis considering the totality of the circumstances surrounding that incident.

-The Chief of Police or designee shall contact the university's PIO for distribution of the warning.
-There may be incidents in which other forms of notification may be used such as student meetings, the Collegian, or local media.
+The Chief of Police or designee shall contact the University's Public Information Officer for distribution of the warning.
+There may be incidents in which other forms of notification may be used such as student meetings, the student newspaper The Collegian, or local media.